angular/angular/aio/content/guide/visual-studio-2015.md

 <h2 id='download'>
-  Step 1: Download the Angular Getting Started app
+  Step 1: Create a starter Angular app
 </h2>

-Go to the final code review in [Getting Started](guide/quickstart) and download the solution app project.
-These files contain a starter Angular app.
+ Follow the instructions in [Local Environment Setup](guide/setup-local "Setting up for Local Development") to create a starter Angular app using the CLI command [`ng new`](cli/new).